Janet Mackey

-Janet Elsdon Mackey JP (née Craig; born 14 June 1953) is a New Zealand politician.
+Janet Elsdon Mackey JP (née Craig; 14 June 1953 – 22 July 2024) was a New Zealand politician.
 She was a Member of the New Zealand Parliament for the Labour Party from 1993 until 2005.

 Early life and family

 Mackey was born in Auckland on 14 June 1953, the daughter of Elsdon Walter Grant Craig and Zeta Harriet Craig (née Brown).
 Her father is a Scottish-New Zealander, and the nephew of Elsdon Best, and her mother is from Northern Ireland.
 Mackey was educated at Auckland Girls' Grammar School from 1966 to 1969, and went on to study at the University of Auckland, graduating with a Bachelor of Arts in English.

 Previously married, Mackey has three children, including Moana Mackey, who has also served as a Labour MP.

 Parliamentary career

 She was first elected to Parliament in the 1993 election, winning the seat of Gisborne.
 In the 1996 election, she won the newly created seat of Mahia, and in the 1999 and 2002 elections, she won the seat of East Coast.
 In 2003, she was joined in Parliament by her daughter, Moana Mackey.
 Before entering politics, she was a real estate agent.

 She announced her intent to retire before the 2005 election, and did not stand for re-election.